bbauska/W3Cx-5of5/README.md

 I would call it using "this.anotherMethod".

-In this aspect, it\'s very similar to what we saw with constructor functions and JavaScript objects with the JavaScript 5 syntax.
+In this aspect, it&apos;s very similar to what we saw with constructor functions and JavaScript objects with the JavaScript 5 syntax.

 Okay, so we can try this example.